dsong127/LazyGuitar/README.md

 # LazyGuitar

-LazyGuitar is an app on the App Store tha thelps users look up guitar chords.
+LazyGuitar is an app on the App Store that helps users learn guitar chords.

 # Features
 Add notes by using the plus button